-In case of vacancy of the Presidency of Faso for whatever cause that may be, or of absolute or definitive incapacity declared by the Constitutional Council referred to [the matter] by the Government, the functions of the President of Faso are provisionally exercised by the President of the National Assembly.

-The election of a new President for a new period of five years follows.
+In case of vacancy of the Presidency of Faso for any cause that may be, or of absolute or definitive incapacity declared by the Constitutional Council referred to [the matter] by the Government, the functions of the President of Faso are exercised by the President of the Senate.
+It proceeds to the election of a new President for a new period of five years.

-The election of the new President takes place thirty days at least and sixty days at most after the official declaration of the vacancy or of the definitive character of the incapacity.
+The election of the new President takes place sixty days at least and ninety days at most after [the] official declaration of the vacancy or of the definitive character of the incapacity.